 Leesa’s cover is built from a blend of polyester and Lycra.
 Polyester provides great durability, protecting the Leesa from damage, while the Lycra provides exceptional stretch, moisture wicking, and breathability.
 Lycra is the same material they use to make performance sports clothing.
 While thinner than more traditional quilted covers, the Leesa cover is a good bit thicker than Casper.
 The added thickness gives it a more durable feel and gives me more confidence in its long term durability.

-In terms of firmness, both mattresses are fairly close.
-Casper comes in at a 6-7 out of 10 on the firmness scale.
+In terms of firmness, both mattresses are very similar.
+Casper comes in at a 6 out of 10 on the firmness scale.

-Leesa comes in at a 6 out of 10 on the firmness scale.
+Leesa also comes in at a 6 out of 10 on the firmness scale.

 Heavier sleepers may find the Casper closer to a 6.5-7 firmness, as the thinner comfort layers allow heavier sleepers to sink more into the firmer 1.5″ poly foam and base poly foam layers.

 According to Casper’s chat support reps, the Casper is recommended for sleepers up to 250 pounds (per side) and couples up to 450 pounds.
 According to Leesa’s chat support reps, the Leesa is recommended for sleepers up to 300 pounds and couples up to 600 pounds.

 While lying down on the Casper and Leesa, I found that the Casper’s sinkage on my back and side were a god bit deeper.
 During my tests and measurements I found about 2.5” – 3.5”of sinkage on the Casper and 2.0” – 2.25” on the Leesa.
 These differences in sinkage also lead to a different feel overall.

 With the Casper I feel a more pronounced “hug” of the foams around my entire body.
 This gives it a more enveloped feel when lying down.
 Casper’s website sums it up like this: